My brother's a world champ but I've got gold, says Yafai

-Gold Coast, Australia, April 14, 2018 (AFP) - - English fighter Galal Yafai said he had trumped his two boxer brothers -- one of them a world champion -- after he sealed Commonwealth Games gold on Saturday.
+Gold Coast (Australia) (AFP) - English fighter Galal Yafai said he had trumped his two boxer brothers -- one of them a world champion -- after he sealed Commonwealth Games gold on Saturday.

 The 25-year-old is the younger brother of Khalid, the unbeaten WBA super-flyweight world title-holder, and Gamal, who is also a pro fighter.